donkarlo/mMath/data/cluster/gng/README.md

 ### Todo
 * GNG:
   * GNG with Utility factor (GNG-U) implementation [[3]](#1)
+  * Finding the right optimal values for GNG params for best clustering.
+Using (stochastic) gradient descent?
+    * Best clustering is the correct number of shapes in one set of data points
 * Graph related:
   * Implementing number of disconnected areas
 * Plotting: